 Each Managed Server instance has its own startup.properties file with properties that control how Node Manager starts up and controls the server instance.
-Node Manager automatically creates this file by using properties passed to Node Manager when the Administration Server was last used to start the server instance.
-This allows a Node Manager client or startup scripts to restart a Managed Server using the same properties last used by the Administration Server.
+Node Manager automatically creates this file by using the properties passed to Node Manager when the Administration Server was last used to start the server instance.
+This allows a Node Manager client or startup scripts to restart a Managed Server by using the same properties that was last used by the Administration Server.

-For more information on startup.properties, see Section 4.8.6, "Setting Server Startup Properties."
+See Setting Server Startup Properties.
 These properties correspond to the server startup attributes contained in ServerStartMBean and the health monitoring attributes in ServerStartMBean.